rndme/rndme/README.md

 ### Sound
 Uses `getUserMedia()` to capture numbers from a microphone.
-This is the by far fastest source of numbers at about 120 chars per ms. The raw samples are not only shuffled, they are cropped of the most and least signifigant digits, so there's no telling what was briefly "recorded".
+This is the fastest physical source of numbers at about 120 chars per ms. The raw samples are not only shuffled, they are cropped of the most and least signifigant digits, so there's no telling what was briefly "recorded".
 Use medium volume music or static for a more even distribution of output.

 ### Video